-10. Annual Disclosure of Crime Statistics
+11. Annual Disclosure of Crime Statistics

-The Head of School prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
+The Head of School prepares this report to comply with the Jeanne Clery Campus Safety Act.
 This report is prepared in cooperation with local law enforcement agencies and the Seattle Center Security Department.
 Each entity provides updated information on their educational efforts and programs to comply with the Act.